 - Before you buy a home, you or your mortgage company should get a tax lien report for the home from the county treasurer.
 The tax report will show if delinquent taxes are owed.
 You cannot get clear title to the property until all delinquent taxes are paid. - Your mortgage company may pay property taxes on your home out of an escrow account.
 If this is the case, make sure the county treasurer sends the original tax bills to the mortgage company.
-You may want to request a receipt to see if the mortgage company pays the taxes on time and for federal income tax purposes. - Apply to the county assessor for a residence homestead and any other exemptions. - If you sold your previous home in Oklahoma, make sure it is listed under the new owner's name and address. - If your home is new, you should receive a notice of appraised value from the assessor usually in April or May.
+You may want to request a receipt to see if the mortgage company pays the taxes on time and for federal income tax purposes.
+Be sure the escrow account is based on the current value of the home. - Apply to the county assessor for a residence homestead and any other exemptions. - If you sold your previous home in Oklahoma, make sure it is listed under the new owner's name and address. - If your home is new, you should receive a notice of appraised value from the assessor usually in April or May.
 Contact the county assessor if you do not receive this notice.